nvdhulst79/OSC_buttons/README.md

 - Built-in WiFi access point with captive portal
 - Automatic AP shutdown after 10 minutes when connected to WiFi, switching to power-saving STA-only mode with modem sleep
 - AP automatically recovers if the WiFi connection is lost
-- Optional connection to an existing WiFi network (AP + Station mode)
+- Optional connection to an existing WiFi network (AP + Station mode) with live connect progress in the UI
 - mDNS support: access the web interface at `http://osc-muis.local` when connected to a WiFi network
 - Test button in the web interface to verify OSC connectivity
+- Live button + battery status in the web UI, pushed via Server-Sent Events (no polling)
-- Battery level display (requires external voltage divider, see below)
+- Calibrated LiPo battery level (piecewise curve + smoothing) — requires external voltage divider, see below
-- Deep sleep when docked (via reed switch + magnet), wake on button press
+- On-demand deep sleep from the web UI ("Sleep Now" button); wake on button press
+- Optional dock-based deep sleep via reed switch + magnet (disabled by default, see below)
 - All settings persist across reboots in flash memory

 ## Hardware